 An additional output of the action is a model for successfully implementing participatory long, mid- and short term urban planning with regard to standardisation of data, capacity building and financing.
 The side effects are transforming urban planning processes and a changing role of urban authorities by enabling innovation and multilevel collaboration.
 Results of urban planning based on this model are more democratic since they also build upon both citizen opinions and data on the silent majority.

-- Define monitoring technique for PLU data for analysing comparable land use indicators (e.g. density) for cities
+- Define monitoring techniques for PLU data for analysing comparable land use indicators (e.g. density).

 - Analyse existing national and EU regulations, and data models for providing digital legal spatial land use plans on city level